invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureActiveDirectorysign-inlogs.rst

 -UserIds (optional)
     - UserIds is the UserIds parameter filtering the log entries by the account of the user who performed the actions.

+-MergeOutput (optional)
+    - MergeOutput is the parameter specifying if you wish to merge CSV outputs to a single file.

+-UserIds (optional)
+    - UserIds is the UserIds parameter filtering the log entries by the account of the user who performed the actions.

+-Interval (optional)
+    - Interval is the parameter specifying the interval in which the logs are being gathered.
+    - Default: 1440 minutes

 Output
 """"""""""""""""""""""""""